Migrating Jira applications to another server

 To migrate Jira to a new server or location, you'll need to install a new Jira instance.
 Once you've completed the installation, you'll migrate your existing data between the databases, and then move your home directory and all existing customizations.

-- Create an XML backup of your database.
+- Create a backup of your database.
+For details, see .

 - Back up your installation and home directory.

 - As soon as the backup is complete, delete the

 <home-directory>/dbconfig.xmlfile from your existing home directory.
 This will remove the existing connection between Jira and your database, and allow you to connect to a brand new database.